-- An entity shall classify a liability as current when: - (a) it expects to settle the liability in its normal operating cycle; - (b) it holds the liability primarily for the purpose of trading; - (c) the liability is due to be settled within twelve months after the reporting period; or - (d) it does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period (see paragraph 73).
+- 69 An entity shall classify a liability as current when: - (a) it expects to settle the liability in its normal operating cycle; - (b) it holds the liability primarily for the purpose of trading; - (c) the liability is due to be settled within twelve months after the reporting period; or - (d) it does not have a right at the reporting date to defer settlement of the liability by the transfer of cash or other assets for at least twelve months after the reporting period (see paragraph 73).
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.